skip to Main Content

 Angels (Created before the foundation of the world – Good and Evil)

-Satan – Devil – fallen angel verse 1
+Satan – Devil – fallen angelverse 1

-Angel of the LORD (Christ) verse 12, 15, 16, 18, 20, 27, 30
+Angel of the LORD (Christ)verses 12, 15, 16, 18, 20, 27, 30

-Stood by the threshingfloor of
+Stood by the threshing floor of Ornan the Jebusite

-Angel in Jerusalem verse 16
+Angel in Jerusalemverse 16

 Angel commanded by LORD verse 27